Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What are two effective ways for the Scrum Team to make non-functional requirements visible?
-(choose the best two answers)
+### What are two effective ways for the Scrum Team to make non-functional requirements visible? (choose the best two answers)

 - [ ] Run the integration and regression tests before the end of the Sprint, and capture the open work for the Sprint Backlog of the next Sprint.
 - [x] Add them to the Product Backlog to ensure transparency.
 - [ ] Put them on a separate list on the Scrum board, available for all to see.
-- [x] Add them to the Definition of Done so the work is taken care of every Sprint
+- [x] Add them to the Definition of Done so the work is taken care of every Sprint.

 **[⬆ Back to Top](#table-of-contents)**